arssivka/darwinop-walking/README.md

 }
 ```

 You can also try to use code above.
-I use this version in our robot but
+I'm using this version in our robot but
 I don't remember why :)

 ```cpp